What is Court Watch?

 Court Watch a news site covering all the most interesting federal court filings, from search warrants, indictments, to everything in between.
 The goal is to report on overlooked court records and give readers direct access to primary source documents.

 Our reporting has been the basis of hundreds of national and local media outlets’ stories.
-We have ongoing joint reporting collaborations with 404 Media, Rolling Stone Magazine, and Forbes.
+We have ongoing joint reporting collaborations with 404 Media, Rolling Stone Magazine, Forbes, and Lawfare.

 First some administrative points, Court Watch publishes a weekly newsletter every Friday.
 When interesting things drop in the court dockets, we also publish original standalone reporting, usually a story or two a week.
 Sometimes more, usually not less.